Sadamingh/cs107e-review/README.md

 Since the course is keeping going and keeping changing, the notes here may not correspond with the latest course material.

-To follow along the notes, you can use the bundled course version [winter 2019](https://cjting.me/cs107e/).
+To follow along the notes, you can use the bundled course version [winter 2019](http://cs107e.cjting.me) (based on `1fc22e4` of cs107e repo).

 ## Setup